ROLLING STONE; By Amelia McDonell-Parry; July 02, 2018;

 According to filmmaker and author Thomas J. Colbert – who organized, launched and funded the volunteer sleuths for the last seven years – the real Cooper is a 74-year-old Vietnam veteran named Robert W. Rackstraw Sr. And the proof is hidden in a series of letters allegedly written by Cooper in the months after the hijacking and his disappearance.

 Rackstraw – a former Special Forces-trained paratrooper, explosives expert and pilot with a documented 22 identities – was once a person of interest in the case, but was eliminated as a suspect by the FBI in 1979.
-His elimination was controversial amongst the investigating agents, and he remained, for many, the most viable suspect in what still is the only unsolved case of air piracy in the United States.
-In 2016, the FBI announced they were ending their investigation into the case.
+His elimination was controversial amongst the investigating agents on his case, and he remained, for many, the most viable suspect in what still is the only unsolved case of air piracy in the United States.
+In 2016, the FBI announced they were closing their investigation.

 “This has been a cover up, they’re stonewalling,” Colbert told the Seattle Post-Intelligencer.

-While the first four letters had been made public, the FBI kept a fifth and sixth letter under wraps until Colbert successfully sued for the Cooper case file under the Freedom of Information Act (FOIA).
-Colbert claims all six letters contain messages in army coding that point directly at Rackstraw.
+While the first four letters had been made public, the FBI kept a fifth and sixth letter under wraps.
+After a half-year court battle, Colbert and his wife, Dawna, successfully sued for the Cooper case file under the Freedom of Information Act (FOIA).
+Colbert claims all six letters contain messages in Army coding that point directly at Rackstraw.

 The Seattle Post-Intelligencer contacted Rackstraw – who is currently living in San Diego – last November.
 They wrote that he did not confirm or deny anything, telling the reporter to “verify Colbert’s facts.”

-But last February in Washington, D.C., a Courthouse News reporter pressed him on the same matter.
-This time the ex-con was unequivocal in his telephone call: “There’s no denial whatsoever, my dear.”
+But last February in Washington, D.C., a Courthouse News reporter pressed Rackstraw on the same matter.
+For the first time, the ex-con was unequivocal in his telephone call: “There’s no denial whatsoever, my dear.”